 The electricity emissions factor used comes from the Alaska Inventory and Forecast.
 The amount of electricity generated was calculated based on the number of generators in operation.
-The GHG emissions from biomass come from multiplying the BTUs of biomass going into the generator by the emissions factor for biomass (0.002 tCO2e/MMBTU).
-The electricity cost (\$/kWh) comes from the Alaska Quantification Memo.
-However, the electricity costs from the Quantification Memo mostly reflect the larger Alaskan municipalities such as Anchorage and Fairbanks.
-In order to more accurately reflect the higher costs of electricity in more rural areas, where this CHP technology is intended to be deployed, the AEA report was used.29 This gave a cost of 44.3 cents/kWh, significantly higher than the estimate for the state as a whole.
-This estimate was then tied to the statewide estimate to reflect slightly increasing prices between 2010 and 2025.
+The GHG emissions from biomass come from multiplying the Btus of biomass going into the generator by the emissions factor for biomass (0.002 tCO2e/MMBtu).
+The electricity cost (\$/kWh) comes from the Electricity Supply and Demand TWG.
+They gave an estimate for the avoided cost of electricity produced in rural Alaska to be 21.4 cents/kWh, significantly higher than the estimate for the state as a whole.
 See Table 2-3 for more details.